science-responds/science-responds.github.io-source/index.md

      conferences are being canceled.
 What are the lessons being learned and new ideas for how to approach this?

+The website provides links to various information sources on COVID19-related research, resources and research projects.
+We are also actively engaged through discussion in the Slack channel and periodic meetings in building further connections and enabling related discussions.

-If you are interested in either of these topics, please join the [Slack discussions](https://scienceresponds.slack.com/), explore this website and find ways to make contributions!
+If you are interested in either of the topics above, please join the [Slack discussions](https://scienceresponds.slack.com/), explore this website and find ways to make contributions!